Cornwall Central Middle School Bylaws

 Section 1.
 General meetings

 A minimum of four regular meetings of the organization shall be held during the school year, the dates and times to be established by the President prior to the onset of the academic year.
 Five days notice shall be given of a change of date, when possible.
+In the case of a national, state, district or school wide emergency, meetings may be held digitally and records of such will reflect in monthly agenda and minutes.

 Section 2.
 Budget/Reorganization meeting